 My name is Dmitry Kravtsov.
 I am a Senior Art Director and UX/UI Designer with over 12 years of experience.
-I work at the intersection of branding, lifestyle marketing, digital products & experiences.
+I work at the intersection of branding, digital products & experiences.

 Goes by a precise roadmap and consists of several steps.
 Some steps can be skipped or switched, depending on the client’s background and the project itself.